jdmclark/jkgfxmod/README.md

 ## Features

+- Adds support for high-resolution and emissive textures
+    - Requires a material pack (not included)
 - Improves compatibility with modern versions of Windows
 - Improves game performance in certain scenarios
 - Renders the game in full 32-bit color